mateoconlechuga/convimg/readme.md

 ## exporting to appvars

-ConvPNG can export image and palette data to appvars.
+convpng can export image and palette data to appvars.
 The commands for appvars are shown below.
 These use the same style as groups.

 ---